AbeZun/SSHLight/README.md

 STEP 3) save file and exit editor

-Add Bash Script and save it to `/etc/profile.d/`
+3. Create Bash Script and Save It To: `/etc/profile.d/`
 =====
 > :warning: The will turn on Light at SSH Login.
 1. Write SCRIPT:

     #!/etc/profile.d
     #TURN ON LIGHT WHEN SSH SESSION STARTS
     uhubctl -l 3-3 -a on -p 3

 2. Restart Profile By Running: